-A number of contemporary or planned projects may not meet the strict eligibility criteria outlined above.
+As noted in APPEA's submission to the Issues Paper, a number of contemporary or planned projects may not meet the strict eligibility criteria outlined above.
 Project proponents may then be forced to make development decisions that are non-economic, purely to meet the requirements of the Act.
 Some examples illustrate relevant circumstances facing project proponents in the upstream oil and gas industry and highlight the adverse impacts of the current strict eligibility criteria:

-- Three large scale coal seam gas (CSG) developments are being developed in eastern Australia.
+• Four large scale coal seam gas (CSG) developments are being planned or developed in eastern Australia.
 These developments essentially represent single resource projects, but in many cases production infrastructure and electricity demand is dispersed over a large area.
-In many cases, combined demand will be over 100 megawatts but not necessarily in any single location.
-In addition, if the project proponent builds a dedicated generation plant, it may be within one kilometre of one demand centre, but more distant from others; - In areas that are relatively distant from existing generation sources, some project proponents may consider sharing a transmission line with the proponent of another resources development.
-In this case, the most efficient model may be for the proponents of the two projects to jointly construct a power station and invest in a transmission line they would then share (although this may be longer than one kilometre due to the factors considered in the dot point above).
+In many cases, combined demand will be over 100 megawatts but not necessarily in any single location;

+- In areas that are relatively distant from existing generation sources, some project proponents may consider sharing a transmission line with the proponent of another resources development.
+In this case, the most efficient model may be for the proponents of the two projects to jointly construct a power station and invest in a transmission line they would then share.
 The self-generation provisions currently provide an incentive for each project to invest in its own separate generation, leading to duplicate infrastructure; and - All else being equal, if a project proponent invests in self-generation there may also be economic merit in investing in a grid connection to provide power in the event of an outage at their own plant.
 The self-generation provisions provide a disincentive for the project proponent to do this.